|

 as new information arrives, we use our model to extract information on the

-degree of predictability of the state variable and the importance of
+degree of predictability of the state variable and the importance of measurement

-is predictable at longer horizons, than GDP growth; the persistent component of
+predictable at longer horizons, than GDP growth; the persistent component of

-both of these variables is well-approximated by a low-order autoregressive
+both of these variables is well-approximated by a low-order autoregressive specification.

 Keywords: Fixed-event forecasts,

-multiple forecast horizons, Kalman filtering, survey data.
+multiple forecast horizons, Kalman filtering, survey

 J.E.L.
 Codes: E37,